nup002/Mathboard/docs/software-download.md

+# Software
+Mathpad requires software to work on certain operating systems.

 ## Mathpad Service
 `Mathpad Service` for Macs.
 It is a small application that runs silently in the background and enables your Mac to understand the Unicode symbols that Mathpad sends to it.